 “You often have to bring in specialists to perform this kind of valuation” says the business consultant.

-Goodwill is the excess acquisition cost over the fair value of the net identifiable asset.
 As with trademarks, it is very difficult to assess the useful life of goodwill.
 For this reason, accounting standards state that goodwill does not have a finite life.

 In order to evaluate goodwill in financial statements, the company will then have to determine its fair value by performing an impairment test.